How a male fertility test is done

 Often, women will be the first in the relationship to take fertility tests, despite the fact that a man only has to do a semen analysis, which is a much simpler fertility test.
 A semen analysis, or a fertility test for men, looks in detail at the density, morphology and mobility of your sperm, and the analysis is carried out by our team of highly qualified embryologists.

-Join our next free virtual information event for information on male fertility tests, your options, how to start, and the opportunity to have your questions answered by a fertility expert in a live Q+A
+Join our next free webinar for information on male fertility tests, your options, how to start, and the opportunity to have your questions answered by a fertility expert in a live Q+A

 The cost of a male fertility test, or semen analysis, is £160.
 This includes a copy of your results.
 If you require a detailed explanation of your results, including lifestyle advice and treatment options, please make an additional consultation appointment (at an extra cost).